RigsOfRods/docs.rigsofrods.org/source/terrain-creation/terrn2-subsystem.md

 ### Procedural Roads

-!!! note
-	Procedural roads will be getting an interactive editor along with other improvements in a future RoR version, see [this thread](https://forum.rigsofrods.org/threads/procedural-roads-evolution.3780/) for more info.

 There are two ways to add roads.
 One way is just by placing meshes like any other object:

 ```